-INSTRUCTIONS FOR PRODUCING A CAMERA-READY MANUSCRIPT
+INSTRUCTIONS FOR PRODUCING A CAMERA-READY MANUSCRIPT A.B.

-A.B.
 AUTHOR Department of Physics, Theoretical Physics, 1 Keble Road, Oxford OX1 3NP, England

 This is where the abstract should be placed.
 It should consist of one paragraph and give a concise summary of the material in the article below.
 Replace the title, authors, and addresses within the curly brackets with your own title, authors, and addresses; please use capital letters for the title and the authors.
 You may have as many authors and addresses as you wish.
 It's preferable not to use footnotes in the abstract or the title; the acknowledgments for funding bodies etc. are placed in a separate section at the end of the text.

-1 Guidelines

-The Vietnam proceedings are printed from camera-ready manuscripts.
+1 Guidelines The Vietnam proceedings are printed from camera-ready manuscripts.
 The following guidelines are intended to get a uniform rending of the proceedings.
-Authors with no connection to $\mu{TEX}$ should use this sample text as a guide for their presentation using their favorite text editor (see section 1.8)

-1.1 Producing the Hard Copy

-The hard copy may be printed using the procedure given below.
-You should use two files: $^{a}$

-- v15cosmo.cls the style file that provides the higher level LATEX commands for the proceedings.
-Don't change these parameters. - v15cosmo.tex the main text.
+Authors with no connection to LATEX should use this sample text as a guide for their presentation using their favorite text editor (see section 1.8) 1.1 Producing the .pdf file The .pdf file may be produced using the procedure given below.
+You should use two files: ^a v19cosmo.cls the style file that provides the higher level LATEX commands for the proceedings.
+Don't change these parameters. v19cosmo.tex the main text.
 You can delete our sample text and replace it with your own contribution to the volume, however we recommend keeping an initial version of the file for reference.

-The command for (pdf)LATEX ing is pdflatex v15cosmo: do this twice to sort out the cross-referencing.

-If there is an abbreviation defined in the new definitions at the top of the file v15cosmo.tex that conflicts with one of your own macros, then delete the appropriate command and revert to

-&lt;sup>aYou can get these files from our site at http://vietnam.in2p3.fr/2015/cosmo/proceedings.php.

-' · · · $\Gamma(\pi^-\pi^0\gamma)\;s^{-1}$ for Decay $.711 \times 10^7$ $2.22 \times 10^4$ (DE $1.46 \times 10^3$ ) No (IB)-E1 interfer- ence seen but data shows excess events relative to IB over $E{\gamma}^ = 80$ to $100 MeV$ longhand.
+The command for (pdf)LATEXing is pdflatex v19cosmo: do this twice to sort out the cross-referencing.
+If there is an abbreviation defined in the new definitions at the top of the file v19cosmo.tex that conflicts with one of your own macros, then delete the appropriate command and revert to ^aYou can get these files from our site at http://vietnam.in2p3.fr/2019/cosmo/proceedings.php.
+Table 1: Experimental Data bearing on $\Gamma(K \to \pi\pi\gamma)$ for the K_S^0, K_L^0 and K^- mesons. $\Gamma(\pi^-\pi^0) \ s^{-1}$ $\Gamma(\pi^-\pi^0\gamma) \ s^{-1}$ Process for Decay K - 1.711×10^7 2.22×10^4 (DE 1.46×10^3) No (IB)-E1 interference seen but data shows excess events relative to IB over $E{\gamma}^{}=80$ to $100MeV$ longhand.
 Failing that, please consult your local texpert to check for other conflicting macros that may be unique to your computer system.
 Page numbers should not appear.

-Table 1: Experimental Data bearing on $\Gamma(K \to \pi \pi \gamma)$ for the $K_S^0, K_L^0$ and $K^-$ mesons.

-1.2 Headings and Text and Equations

-Please preserve the style of the headings, text fonts and line spacing to provide a uniform style for the proceedings volume.
+1.2 Headings and Text and Equations Please preserve the style of the headings, text fonts and line spacing to provide a uniform style for the proceedings volume.
 Equations should be centered and numbered consecutively, as in Eq.
-1, and the eqnarray environment may be used to split equations into several lines, for example in Eq.
+1, and the equarray environment may be used to split equations into several lines, for example in Eq.
 3, or to align several equations.
 An alternative method is given in Eq.
 2 for long sets of equations where only one referencing equation number is wanted.

-In $IAT_EX$ , it is simplest to give the equation a label, as in Eq.
-1 where we have used $\label{eq:murnf}$ to identify the equation.
-You can then use the reference $ref{eq:murnf}$ when citing the equation in the text which will avoid the need to manually renumber equations due to later changes.
+In LATEX, it is simplest to give the equation a label, as in Eq.
+1 where we have used \label{eq:murnf} to identify the equation.
+You can then use the reference \ref{eq:murnf} when citing the equation in the text which will avoid the need to manually renumber equations due to later changes.
 (Look at the source file for some examples of this.)
 The same method can be used for referring to sections and subsections.